 There is now a wonderful balance of structure and freedom, something I think we need in life too.
 It seems appropriate to name this quilt 'Set Free!'

 Fabric Notes: All the printed fabrics shown above are from Geninne's Moody Blues collection for Cloud 9 Fabrics (some of which are available from Spotlight in Australia and NZ etc).
-The white is chambray weight cross weave called Limestone from Cloud 9's Cirrus collection of yarn-dyed solids.
+The white is a chambray weight cross weave called Limestone from Cloud 9's Cirrus collection of yarn-dyed solids.
 All these fabrics are GOTS certified organic cotton.

 22 comments: